The Burning of the Houses of Lords and Commons

 The first painting, exhibited at the British Institution in February 1835, shows the Houses of Parliament from the upstream side of Westminster Bridge.
 The buildings on the other side of the river are wreathed in golden flames.
 The fire is consuming the chamber of the House of Commons in St Stephen's Hall, and illuminating the towers of Westminster Abbey.
 The fire reflects dull red in the water, with a crowd of spectators in the foreground.
 To the right of the painting, Westminster Bridge looms like an iceberg, larger than life, but the perspective of the part of the bridge closest to the far bank is strongly distorted where it is lit up by the flames.
 Parts of the painting were likely inspired by a newspaper account that Turner read in The Times the day after the fire.
 The painting was acquired by the Philadelphia Museum of Art in 1928 as part of the John Howard McFadden Collection.

-The second painting was exhibited at the Royal Academy's summer exhibition later in 1835.
+The second painting was exhibited at the Royal Academy's Summer Exhibition of 1835 at Somerset House.
 It shows a similar scene from further downstream, closer to Waterloo Bridge, with the flames and smoke blown dramatically over the Thames as spectators on the river bank and in boats look on.
 These details all build up to a serious narrative about the failings of the firefighting system at this time.
 In the bottom right hand corner, we see fightfighting boats being slowly tugged towards the fire, which at this point is so big that their efforts are pointless.
 This painting was acquired by the Cleveland Museum of Art in 1942 as a bequest from John L. Severance (son of oil magnate Louis Severance).